Wolverine971/9takes/src/blog/enneagram/enneagram-connecting-lines.md

         "@value": "2023-08-06"
       },
       "description": "Discover the integrating and disintegrating lines in the Enneagram.
-The blog post explains how each type behaves when they are blossoming (integration) or stressed (disintegration).", "headline": "The Slippery Slope to Self-Discovery: Integrating and Disintegrating Lines in the Enneagram", "mainEntityOfPage": {
+The blog post explains how each type behaves when they are blossoming (integration) or stressed (disintegration).", "headline": "Enneagram Connecting lines: The Dynamics of Growth and Stress", "mainEntityOfPage": {
         "@id": "https://your-website-url.com/blog/enneagram-integrating-disintegrating-lines",
         "@type": "WebPage"